 How to Prevent Toilet Clogs?

 After fixing your clogged toilet, follow the below tips to prevent future clogging problems.

 - Don’t flush non-flushable items such as wet wipes, cotton swabs, chewing gums, and dental floss in the toilet bowl.

-- You can flush toilet tissues in the commode, however, make sure they must be thinner than the regular ones.
-However, it’s best to avoid this practice.
+- You can flush toilet tissues in the commode.
+However, make sure they must be thinner than the regular ones.
+It’s best to avoid this practice.